Why would you Payday loans How much do you repay the loan

 What would blow your mind?
 (Thanks to my friend Lisa Johnson for this one.)
 Take about an hour to list 40 things that would blow your mind if they happened.
 You’ll get to about 15 before you find it difficult.
 Keep going.
 List out every thing that would thrill you if it were to happen, including relational things, business things, travel, ambitions, hopes, etc. My wife and I have done this a few times, stretching each time we do.
 To date, many of the things on our list have actually happened.
 Some never will.
 But it’s a great way to identify patterns in your motivation.

 What platform do you own?
 No need to start over.
 Build from where you are.
 What platform do you already have for self-expression?
 What foundation can you build on to begin affecting the kinds of change you’d like to see?
-Never trust someone who says they want to see the world change, but can’t affect change in their own neighborhood.
+Never trust someone who says they want to see the world change, but can’t effect change in their own neighborhood.

 What change would you like to see in the world?
 If you could identify a single delta - a big change that you would like to see before you die – what would it be?
 What would be different about the world because you lived?
 Don’t be afraid to think big, but be specific.
 You may not be the one to lead this change, but you may be able to play a significant role in it.
 (By the way…think relationships here too.
 The biggest change you and I have the capacity to make is in the lives of others.)